 Sam Jacob Studio

-Sam Jacob is principal of Sam Jacob Studio for architecture and design whose work spans scales and disciplines from urban design through architecture, design, art and curatorial projects.
-Recent projects include the V&A Gallery at Design Society, Shenzhen, Fear and Love at the Design Museum, a new mixed use building in London’s Hoxton, public realm design and cultural strategy for a south London market and a landmark project for London Design Festival with Mini Living.
+Sam Jacob is principal of Sam Jacob Studio for architecture and design, a practice whose work spans scales and disciplines from urban design through architecture, design, art and curatorial projects.
+Current projects include a gallery in south London, a new mixed use building in Hoxton, the remodelling of the V&A’s Cromwell Road entrance, a new public toilet in London’s West End and work for the National Collections Centre in Wiltshire.

 He has worked internationally on award winning projects and has exhibited at major museums such as the V&A, MAK, and The Art Institute of Chicago as well as cultural events including the Venice Architecture Biennale.
 He is Professor of Architecture at UIC, Chicago, and visiting professor at the University of Hong Kong and columnist for Art Review and Dezeen.
 Previously he was a founding director of FAT Architecture.